tristanstrecker/tic-tac-toe/README.md

 # tic-tac-toe
-A simple site to play Tic Tac Toe
+A simple site to play Tic Tac Toe - currently in progress to track when someone wins.